Knee Surgery & Rehabilitation

 Over 120,000 ACL reconstructions are performed in the United States each year.
 Because many people never seek a physician’s care after they hurt their knee, it is estimated that the number of new ACL reconstructions is at least double that amount.
-Certainly, ACL ruptures are one of the most common serious knee injuries that occur and the consequences can be devastating to both young and older individuals alike.??
-More than 5,000 ACL reconstructions have been performed at The Noyes Knee Institute since the late 1970’s.
-The results of these surgical procedures have been reported in clinical outcome studies and published in the medical community’s most respected publications, read by physicians worldwide.
-More than 60 clinical research studies have been conducted and reported to the medical community from our Center.
-See our Clinical Research section for information on these studies.
+Certainly, ACL ruptures are one of the most common serious knee injuries that occur and the consequences can be devastating to both young and older individuals alike.

 For certain patients in whom multiple ligaments are ruptured, an allograft (or transplant) may be required.
 We use only grafts from tissue banks that have undergone FDA inspections and are certified by the American Association of Tissue Banks.

-The anterior cruciate ligament (ACL) is one of four main ligaments, which holds the femur and tibia together.
-The ACL’s job is to keep the tibia from coming too far forward from the femur.
+The anterior cruciate ligament (ACL) is one of four main ligaments that holds the femur and tibia together.
+The ACL’s job is to keep the tibia from coming too far forward and/or rotating away from the femur.

 How do I know if I’ve torn my ACL?